L-R: Neil, Sixx, Mars and Lee

 , Lee started the Nu Metal

-band Methods of Mayhem and married Pamela Anderson (divorced and re-married multiple times), Neil toured as an on-and-off solo artist, Sixx played in several other bands and Mars went into recluse
+band Methods of Mayhem and married Pamela Anderson (divorced and re-married multiple times), Neil toured as an on-and-off solo artist, Sixx played in several other bands and Mars became a recluse

 Since 2005, the band announced their reunion tour, has co-headlining with Aerosmith